gregburek/durablewit/README.md

 template taken from thockin/go-build-template.

-Go was chosen as a learning experience and on the chance that go routine concurrency would be a good fit for a stupidly parallel workload, like hashing and uploading files.
+Go was chosen as a learning experience and on the chance that go routine concurrency would be a good fit for a embarrassingly parallel workload, like hashing and uploading several GB of files.
 FWIW this code is able to saturate an 100 mbps link while uploading files to S3, so (ﾉ･ｪ･)ﾉ

 ![Chris Farley: Remember that time I posted that cool GIF and everyone thought I was really funny?
 Jeff Daniels: Yeah, I remember.
 CF: That was awesome.](https://durablewit.s3.us-west-2.amazonaws.com/7278f77ccff00330bff7429cdfe17854.gif)